JoBrunsSWO/weather_practice/README.md

 	- created a model, a serializer and an APIView for WeatherData
 5. Created vue frontend
 	- installed cors headers and included it in the list of installed apps
+	- altered the OpenMeteo Endpoint and the corresponding data model

 ### Todos